Open-CMSIS-Pack/cmsis-toolbox/docs/MCUXpressoConfig.md

 ## Overview

 The [MCUXpresso Config Tool](https://www.nxp.com/configtools) is a graphical tool for configuration of a NXP device or board.
 MCUXpresso generates C code for project and peripheral initialization based on user settings.
-Depending on the device configuration related drivers are added to the user application.
-The CMSIS-Toolbox interacts with MCUXpresso using the [generic interface for generators](build-operation.md#generator-integration).
+The CMSIS-Toolbox interacts with MCUXpresso Config Tools using the [generic interface for generators](build-operation.md#generator-integration) and automatically adds generated source code to the project.

-The `component: Device:Config Tools` connects a *csolution project* to CubeMX.
-This component imports the CubeMX generated files for a selected `device:` or `board:` using the [generator import file](YML-CBuild-Format.md#generator-import-file) (`*.cgen.yml`).
-This `*.cgen.yml` file is similar to a [software layer](build-overview.md#software-layers) but managed by CubeMX and should be not modified directly.
+The `component: Device:Config Tools` connects a *csolution project* to MCUXpresso.
+This component imports the MCUXpresso generated files for a selected `device:` or `board:` using the [generator import file](YML-CBuild-Format.md#generator-import-file) (`*.cgen.yml`).
+This `*.cgen.yml` file is similar to a [software layer](build-overview.md#software-layers) but managed by MCUXpresso and should be not modified directly.

-An example project created with MCUXpresso can be found in [**csolution-examples/DialCore**](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/DualCore).
+An example project created with MCUXpresso can be found in [**csolution-examples/DualCore**](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/DualCore).

 >**Notes:**
 >